Amazing Places: Simena Castle (Kaleköy) in the Kekova Region of Turkey

 Additional Information about Simena

-Have you had the chance to visit the Simena Castle?
+Have you had the chance to visit the ancient settlement of Simena?
 We'd love to hear about your experience and see your photos.